spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 Save the job as `model_est_job.m` and press `Run` button.

-SPM will make a number of changes to the `SPM.mat` file, and write a number of additiona files into the selected folder.
+SPM will make a number of changes to the `SPM.mat` file, and write a number of additional files into the selected folder.
 These include
 - `mask.nii` is a binary image of ones and zeros that indicate which parts of the image were analysed.
 - `beta_0001.nii` through to `beta_0026.nii`.
 Each of these contains the parameter estimates for the corresponding column of the design matrix.
 - `ResMS.nii`.
 This contains a map of the residual sum of squares at each voxel.
 - `RPV.nii`.
-This contains a map of the "resels" (resoution elements) per voxel, which indicates the smoothness of the residuals at each location.
+This contains a map of the "resels" (resolution elements) per voxel, which indicates the smoothness of the residuals at each location.
 This is derived from the correlations among neighbouring voxels.

 ## Inference